DataDog/datadog-sync-cli/README.md

 Then, you can run the `sync` command which will use the stored files from previous `import` command (unless `--force-missing-dependencies` flag is passed) to create/modify the resources on the destination organization.
 The pushed resources are saved in the directory `resources/destination`.

-*Note*: The tool uses the `resources` directory as the source of truth for determining what resources need to be created and mofified.
+*Note*: The tool uses the `resources` directory as the source of truth for determining what resources need to be created and modified.
 Hence, this directory should not be removed or corrupted.

 **Example Usage**
 ```